 Paperboy track up 10% grade on Birch Hill Road.

-At the top of the climb a sign that said that the descent down Cratsley Hill Road was closed for road work.
-If I didn’t give it a try I’d miss a good stretch of the shore of Honeoye Lake, so I took a chance and let gravity do some good work for me.
+At the top of the climb, a sign that said that the descent down Cratsley Hill Road was closed for road work.
+If I didn't give it a try I'd miss a good stretch of the shore of Honeoye Lake, so I took a chance and let gravity do its thing.
 The road was pitted and gouged and the shadows from overhead trees had me second-guessing my line most of the way.
-I saw no evidence of construction and I don’t know what I would’ve done if I encountered an impasse.
-I wouldn’t have wanted to climb that hill again!
+I saw no evidence of construction and I don't know what I would've done if I encountered an impasse.
+I wouldn't have wanted to climb that hill again!
 After a couple more miles north along the west shore of Honeoye Lake, I entered the town of Honeoye and stopped at another 7-Eleven for more food and a giant Gatorade.
-If Gatorade didn’t eventually sour my stomach, I’d think it was some sort of super fuel for me.
-It has pulled back from the brink on more than one occasion, and it didn’t fail me this time.
+If Gatorade didn't eventually sour my stomach, I'd think it was some sort of super fuel for me.
+It has pulled back from the brink on more than one occasion, and it didn't fail me this time.

 Double top tube of the Sam in front of a property with a familiar name near Honeoye Lake.

 After 15 minutes or so, I headed east over drumlins on Route 20A, passing just a few miles north of the Bristol Mountain Ski Area and on towards Canandaigua.
 I stopped and watched the sun go down at 7:45 p.m. (a little more than 16 hours and 150 miles in now).
 I was definitely running behind schedule, but having a great time.
 I began to shift my thinking towards just enjoying the day and this ride, and away from the pressure of my schedule, worries about average speed, and concerns about my "non-moving time".
 As the last slivers of sunlight disappeared over the horizon, I donned my reflective vest and ankle bands then proceeded into town with a different attitude.